rezanikfal/Tutorials/Angular-help-LifeCycle.md

 - ngOnDestroy()
   - Lastly, this method is called only __once__ during the component’s lifecycle, right before Angular destroy it.
   - you should put all your cleanup logic for that component.
-  - Remove any localstorage information and, unsubscribe observables/detach event handlers/stop timers, etc. to avoid memory leaks.
+  - Remove any localstorage information and, unsubscribe observables/detach event handlers/stop timers, etc. to avoid __memory leaks__.